How to Plan the Perfect African Safari

 wildebeest jumping into the river during the migration

-• The Peak Season – this is when the animals are abundantly present and most visible.
-For example, animals are most plentiful on the Maasai Mara National Reserve during the period of July to October when 2 million animals migrate from the Serengeti National Park in Tanzania.
+For example, animals are most plentiful in the Maasai Mara National Reserve during the period of July to October when 2 million animals migrate from the Serengeti National Park in Tanzania.

 On the other hand, the Serengeti is better to visit during the December to June period as all the migrating animals are going to be in that area.

-Also, in places where water holes provide the best viewing, it’s highly recommended to plan your visit during the dry season.
-Accordingly, in Etosha National Park in Namibia, the dry season is from May to October, which does offer the best viewing experiences.
+In places where water holes provide the best viewing, it’s best to plan your visit during the dry season.

-• The Green Season – this is the time when rain brings about plenty of green life.
-This season is usually the cheapest time to visit a place, so it can be a good idea if you want to cut back on some expenses.
-This probably sounds nice, but there are a few points to consider.
+This season is usually the cheapest time to visit.
+It may seem like a good way to cut back on some expenses, but there are a few points to consider.

 For example, the more it rains, the more foliage appears.
 This will make it harder for you to see animals.
 Also, due to the extra water, animals that usually gather around water holes can easily find water somewhere else, making it even harder to find these animals.